BrankoVukmirovic/Ally-Py-docs/architectural-overview/software.rst

 Application Layout
 ==================

 The Ally-Py framework is constructed from components and plugins to facilitate customization.
 To make the separate parts function as a unified whole, Ally-Py uses Inversion of Control design patterns.
-The Inversion of Control container, which uses standard python modules not xml configuration files, is implemented in the core component ``ally`` in the package ``ally.container``.
+The Inversion of Control container, which uses standard python modules instead of XML configuration files, is implemented in the core component ``ally`` in the package ``ally.container``.

 Ally-Py components: